Keeping out of harm's way in France To be frank, France is a fairly safe country. Yet

 teenagers who, as Oscar Wilde once put it, "can resist anything except

 temptation".
-As regards laptop computers and USB sticks, make
+As regards laptop computers, IPads and USB

 sure that your operating system (Windows or whatever) is protected by a